ymc182/hyperdrive-repo/README.md

 - NextJs: [Marketplace / API Dashboard Interface](./backend/src/circle/)
 - Postgresql/Prisma: [Database](./app/prisma/) for storing indexed data, listing, and game data, also act as a cache for Solana blockchain data and metadata provider

-#### Detailed User Flow

-**Games Integration**

-**User Creation**

-- Users deposit funds to their account a credit card using the Circle payments API
-- Currently, devnet assigns a random credit card to the user (manual credit card entry is disabled)
-- On confirmation of payment, funds are transferred from tap account to users USDC token account
-- Balance is updated on users homepage and the transaction on recent activity (custom parsed Solana transaction history)

-**Trading**

-- Users can initiate a peer to peer transfer via the "Send" button on the home page.
-- Users query other tap members via a search that looks up other members by email via our Google Backend.
-- Users select a user and amount and send the transaction to our backend.
-- The program transfer function requires 3 signatures: the Program, the tap Bank authority, and the user.
-- Once the transaction is confirmed on chain, balance and transfer are updated on the user homepage.

 ![UserFlow](Pending)

-# API Details and Documentation

-...(work in progress)

 #### Present Limitations/Known Issues